Skip to content

 Why 90% of meal plans fail by Wednesday

 The problem with most meal plans isn't the meals — it's the assumption that Wednesday-night you is the same person as Sunday-morning you.
-Sunday you loves chicken cacciatore.
-Wednesday you, after a 10-hour day, loves frozen pizza.
-Any plan that ignores this dies in four days.
+Sunday you, rested and optimistic, plans chicken cacciatore and homemade pasta.
+Wednesday you, after a 10-hour workday plus a school pickup, wants something on the table in 20 minutes or less.
+Any plan that ignores this reality collapses by mid-week.

 The Sunday-prep, Wednesday-reset rhythm

-Sunday: 90 minutes of batch cooking (2 proteins, 1 grain, 1 sauce, 2 veg).
-This gives you components for Mon/Tue/Wed dinners.
-Wednesday night: 20 minutes of mini-prep (wash greens, cook a second protein, portion).
-This carries Thu/Fri.
-Saturday is always flex.
+The most effective weekly meal plan rhythm follows a two-prep structure.
+Sunday: 90 minutes of batch cooking — 2 proteins, 1 grain, 1 sauce, 2 roasted vegetables.
+This produces components for Mon/Tue/Wed dinners with minimal weeknight effort.
+Wednesday night: a 20-minute mini-prep (wash fresh greens, cook a second protein, portion snacks).
+This bridges Thu/Fri.
+Saturday is always flexible — leftovers, a relaxed dinner out, or a new recipe if you have energy.

 The 5-dinner, 5-lunch starter template